pi-hole/pi-hole/README.md

 sudo bash basic-install.sh
 ```

+### Method 3: Using Docker to deploy Pi-hole
+Please refer to the [Pi-hole docker repo](https://github.com/pi-hole/docker-pi-hole) to use the Official Docker Images.

 ## [Post-install: Make your network take advantage of Pi-hole](https://docs.pi-hole.net/main/post-install/)

 Once the installer has been run, you will need to [configure your router to have **DHCP clients use Pi-hole as their DNS server**](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245) which ensures that all devices connecting to your network will have content blocked without any further intervention.